borntofrappe/FreeCodeCamp-URL-Shortener/README.md

     },
     short_url: {
       type: Number,
-      required: true
+      required: true,
+      default: 0
     }
   });
   ```

-- create a model, out of the schema
+- create a model, based on the schema

   This is a constructor from which all documents will be created (and on which all documents will be based).
 The `model()` function, available through the mongoose library, allows to create such a constructor after the defined instance of the schema, detailing a string for the name of the model and the schema itself.